Applied Music Curriculum Guide

 At the same time, a balance must be struck between a student's specialization in and mastery of an instrument and musical tradition, on the one hand, and the benefits to be obtained from a variety of experiences.
 The NASM standards also state that students must "participate in at least one chamber or large ensemble each semester" (92, emphasis added) and that "ensembles should be varied both in size and nature" (98, 117, 118).
 Therefore advisors should keep diversity of experience as well as skill-building in mind when counseling students on how to fulfill the ensemble requirement each semester.
 Diversity means not only small versus large groups within classical music or jazz, but also the opportunity to gain fluency in a different musical style, such as a voice student who sings with a jazz combo, or a music business major who sings in the choir one year and the next year plays drums in the zydeco ensemble.
 Diversity in ensemble experience may be achieved by playing in multiple ensembles in the same semester, if the student's grade point average is high enough (see E. 3. below).

-- Students are required to perform a jury in his/her major area of performance at the end of each semester.
+- Students are required to perform a jury in their major area of performance at the end of each semester.
 Music minors and others taking applied lessons may be required to take semester juries at the discretion of the applied teacher.

 - Students are required to attend a weekly master class led by the instructor.